mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 }
 ```

-Which exact attributes are chosen to define an identity depends on the identity
+Which exact attributes make up an identity depends on the identity
 scheme of a given system.

 The Mender client allows the user to define the identity attributes, which means that Mender